Skip to Main Content

 THE PROBLEM

-For starters, the nonprofit was burdened by an antiquated on-premise IT architecture that conspired to scatter its data across a range of disconnected systems and spreadsheets, creating silos within and between countries and making it all but impossible to gauge key performance indicators (KPIs) like total giving received, how giving breaks down between one-off donors and regular financial contributors (a.k.a. “sustainers”), supporter churn, etc.
+For decades an international federated nonprofit dedicated to saving the planet had been burdened with antiquated on-premise data architecture that scattered information across disconnected systems and spreadsheets, creating silos within and between countries.
+This disorganization made it impossible to gauge KPIs like total giving received, how giving breaks down between one-off donors and regular financial contributors (AKA “sustainers”), supporter churn, etc.

 Even more challenging, the rules of the organization’s federated network model declare each of its international offices legally independent, with no global management hierarchy or formal processes to enforce standards, meaning decisions are made by more than two dozen regional stakeholders.